April 28th, 2021

 Evans takes his analysis to the next level by looking at some specific industries “that have already been destabilized by software, and at what happened next.”

 He starts with recorded music, where tech had “a huge effect” on the business.
-But who in the tech industry — Amazon, Apple, Google, Microsoft et al. — today spends an effort strategizing about their next steps in the music business?
+But who in the tech industry — Amazon, Apple, Google, Microsoft et al. — today spends efforts strategizing about their next steps in the music business?
 The industry, though completely reliant on technology, isn’t driven by technology.
 Content drives the industry, and business models, and marketing.
 Why would Apple bother with music anymore?
 Music industry revenues were $20 billion last year, while Apple’s were more than ten times that number.

 Evans doesn’t visit the retrospective numbers.
 If you go back 20 years (2001), U.S. recorded music revenues were more than two-and-a-half times larger than Apple’s sales that year — the company was taking aim at an industry far larger than its own.